apichef/sarala-laravel/docs/guide/links.md

 - [Add link always](#add-link-always)
 - [Conditionally add link](#conditionally-add-link)

-### Add link always
+### Always add a link

-You may use `push` method to add a link to Links collection without a condition.
+You may use `push` method to add a link to the Links collection without a condition.
 It accepts a [Link](/guide/link.md) instance as the only parameter.

 ```php
 use Sarala\Http\Requests\ApiRequestAbstract;